amidaware/trmm-docs/docs/tipsntricks.md

 ### Sending Custom Keystrokes to Agent

 Some of the native hotkeys will not send thru the MeshCentral remote control window (like ++alt+tab++).
-You can right-click the special key list in the bottom right of Remote Control
+You can right-click the special key list in the bottom left of the Remote Control window.

 ![send custom keys](images/mesh_send_custom_keys.png)